CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 		}
 		```

-6. Now, the ownCloud server is set up to consume Database as a Service, SMTP Relay and Object Storage, this will minimize the administration of the local environment and eliminate resource constraint.
+6.Now, the ownCloud server is set up to consume Database as a Service, SMTP Relay and Object Storage, this will minimize the administration of the local environment and eliminate resource constraint.

 ### Pricing
 The costs associated with this deployment are for the CenturyLink Cloud infrastructure only.
 There are no ownCloud license costs or additional fees bundled in.

 ### About ownCloud
-[ownCloud](https://owncloud.org/history/) gives you universal access to your files through a web interface or WebDAV.
+[ownCloud](//owncloud.org/history/) gives you universal access to your files through a web interface or WebDAV.
 It also provides a platform to easily view & sync your contacts, calendars and bookmarks across all your devices and enables basic editing right on the web.
 Installation has minimal server requirements, doesn’t need special permissions and is quick. ownCloud Server is extendable via a simple but powerful API for applications and plugins.

 ### Frequently Asked Questions

 #### Who should I contact for support?
-* For issues related to deploying the ownCloud on CenturyLink Cloud, Licensing or Accessing the deployed software, please visit the [ownCloud Support website](https://owncloud.org/support/)
+* For issues related to deploying the ownCloud on CenturyLink Cloud, Licensing or Accessing the deployed software, please visit the [ownCloud Support website](//owncloud.org/support/)
-* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying any Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [noc@ctl.io](mailto:noc@ctl.io) or [through the CenturyLink Cloud Support website](https://t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying any Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [noc@ctl.io](mailto:noc@ctl.io) or [through the CenturyLink Cloud Support website](//t3n.zendesk.com/tickets/new).